Proof of Car Insurance: What Is It?

 mglogo icon

-If you lose your insurance ID card, you can request a replacement from your insurer's website, app or customer service line.
+If you lose your ID card, request a replacement from your insurer's website, app or customer service line as soon as possible.
 Most insurers generate a replacement instantly.
 Download a PDF version and save it to your phone while the physical card is in transit.
-Keep at least one printed copy in your vehicle at all times, even if you primarily rely on the digital version, in case your phone battery dies at a traffic stop.
+Keep at least one printed copy in your vehicle even if you primarily rely on the digital version — a dead phone battery at a traffic stop is not an excuse an officer will accept.

 Digital Proof of Auto Insurance

-• Filing or settling an insurance claim - your insurer and opposing parties will reference your declarations page to confirm coverage limits.
+• Insurance claim: Your insurer and opposing parties reference your declarations page to confirm coverage limits.

 What Happens if You Can't Provide Proof of Insurance?